Resources

 Upsell

-Upsell is a sales strategy encouraging customers to buy a higher-priced, upgraded version of a product or add-ons, increasing order value and enhancing customer experience.
+Upsell is a sales strategy encouraging customers to buy a higher-priced, upgraded version of a product or add-ons, increasing order value.

 User Permissions

-User Permissions define the access rights and actions for individual users within a software or system.
-These settings define which features, data, and functions each user can view, edit, or manage, ensuring data security and proper workflow delegation.
+User Permissions define the access rights and actions for individual users within a software system, ensuring data security and proper workflow delegation.

 V